Kabhi Khushi Kabhie Gham: Box office

 Kabhi Khushi Kabhie Gham opened to record-breaking collections in India.
 It earned approximately ₹70 million net during its opening weekend, and ₹140 million in its first week.
 These figures were about 70% higher than the previous box-office record at the time.
 The film continued its strong performance into subsequent weeks, grossing ₹105 million in its second week and ₹80 million in its third.
-It eventually netted ₹550 million domestically, becoming the second highest-grossing Hindi film of 2001, and earned “Blockbuster” status.
+It eventually netted ₹550 million domestically, becoming the second highest-grossing Indian film of 2001 in India, and earned “Blockbuster” status.

 Internationally, the film was released in approximately 125 prints and earned a total of US$8.9 million at the overseas box office.
 It performed exceptionally well in the United Kingdom, grossing US$689,000 in its opening weekend and ranking third at the British box office.
 It went on to earn over US$3.2 million in the UK.
 In North America, it grossed US$1.1 million in its opening weekend across 73 screens, the highest opening ever for a Bollywood film at that time.
 Due to delayed box-office reporting, its actual debut position on the American charts was affected, though Box Office Mojo recorded it at number 32 for the week ending 4 January 2002.
 Its final gross in the United States was US$2.9 million.

 In 2003, Kabhi Khushi Kabhie Gham became the first Indian film to receive a theatrical release in Germany.
 The film's global gross totaled approximately ₹1.36 billion (US$29 million), making it the highest-grossing Indian film overseas at the time.
 Its record stood until surpassed by Johar’s subsequent directorial, Kabhi Alvida Naa Kehna (2006).
 When adjusted for inflation, the film remains one of the highest-grossing Indian films worldwide.